Author Archives: John Brown

 9-min. cool down with drills

-A ride like the one above takes one hour, keeps you moving and only involves hard effort for ¼ of the ride.
+A ride like the one above takes one hour, keeps you moving, and only involves hard effort for ¼ of the ride.
 By switching up different intervals of effort and rest, indoor biking can be beneficial and fun.

 Trainer Pitfalls

 Time on the trainer can be very beneficial to your riding.
-However, it can also be very hard on you if done improperly.
+However, it can also be tough on you if done improperly.
 When riding outdoors, you have natural portions of rest while coasting or descending, but on an indoor trainer, you cannot coast.
-People tend to pedal with effort on a trainer throughout the ride and overdo it.
-A good rule of thumb is to balance high effort with rest at a three-to-one ratio.
-If a ride calls for ten minutes at 80% effort, include 30 minutes of low-effort work.
+Riders on a trainer need to occasionally spin effortlessly so as not to overdo it.

 riding your bike indoors tired